-Apply white distilled vinegar directly onto yellowing linoleum floors for 10 to 15 minutes, and wipe up the vinegar with a sponge or cloth.
+Use white distilled vinegar as a linoleum cleaner by applying it directly onto yellowing linoleum floors for 10 to 15 minutes, and wipe up the vinegar with a sponge or cloth.
 For stains that are particularly resistant, sprinkle baking soda over the vinegar to help take the yellow hue out of the floors.
 After scrubbing the area with a sponge, rinse thoroughly with water.

 Ammonia-based Floor Cleaner